gisodal/highrestimer/README.md

 ## Synopsis

-A easy to use C++ high resolution timer using chrono, all in one header file.
+An easy to use C++ high resolution timer using chrono, all in one header file.

 ## Usage

-Simply include the headerfile "timer.h" in you project.
+Simply include the headerfile "timer.h" in your project.

 ## Example